 Canopy Innovations, Inc is a digital health technology company that is transforming the way our healthcare system communicates with underserved patients with limited English proficiency(LEP).
 The existing language barrier undermines the quality of care for over 27 million patients with LEP and creates enormous workflow and financial constraints to the health delivery organizations that serve them.
 With support from the National Institutes of Health (NIH), Canopy has developed a suite of products to tackle these challenges.

-Eliminate the language barrier in healthcare by 2030, by transforming language access into an executive priority for advancing diversity and health equity.
+Eliminate the language barrier in healthcare by transforming language access into an executive priority for advancing diversity and health equity.

 As the central value proposition to our customers, we enable them to invest in their most valuable assets (bilingual/multilingual staff) and sustainable resources (infrastructure and pre-translated, reusable content) in order to provide comprehensive language assistance services that go beyond medical interpretation.

 Meet the Executive Leadership Team